CapRateCoder/CAA-Data-Mapper/USER_GUIDE_API_KEYS.md

 ### Step 4: Enter Key in the App

-1. In the RESO Data Harmonizer, look for "API Key Settings"
+1. In the CAA Data Field Mapper, look for "API Key Settings"
 2. Click to expand the settings section
 3. Paste your API key into the input field
 4. Click "Save"